OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 ```
 This behaves identically to the `foo` function defined above.
 Great.

-Next we define a function in which the let is in the second branch of
+Next we define a function in which the let is in the second, `else`,
-the `if`:
+branch of the `if`:
 ```ocaml
 let buggy_baz x =
   if x < 0